zainhoda/zainhoda.github.io/README.md

 | CNAME | `@` | `zainhoda.github.io` | DNS only |
 | CNAME | `www` | `zainhoda.github.io` | DNS only |

 Cloudflare flattens the apex CNAME into GitHub Pages IP addresses.
-GitHub Pages handles the `www` redirect and TLS certificate.
-Enable **Enforce HTTPS** in Pages settings once the certificate is available.
+GitHub Pages handles the `www` redirect and TLS certificate. **Enforce HTTPS** is enabled in Pages settings; both HTTP and `www` requests redirect to `https://zain-hoda.com/`.
 The existing mail-related TXT records are preserved; the site's contact address is `zain@vanna.ai`.